anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 ```

 ### 6.2.
 Add an ingress firewall rule to allow yourself SSH access to the cluster

 First and foremost, you need to allow yourself ingress to SSH into the cluster.
 If you use Cloud Shell, the IP address varies with each session.
-Use the commad below to allow ingress to your IP address.
+Use the command below to allow ingress to your IP address.
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 PROJECT_NBR=`gcloud projects describe $PROJECT_ID | grep projectNumber | cut -d':' -f2 |  tr -d "'" | xargs`
-VPC_NM=dpgce-vpc-$PROJECT_NBR
+VPC_NM=vpc-$PROJECT_NBR
 REGION=us-central1
-ZONE=$REGION-a
+ZONE=$REGION-b
 CLUSTER_NAME=dpgce-cluster-static-gpu-$PROJECT_NBR
 MY_FIREWALL_RULE="allow-me-to-ingress-into-vpc"